LumosLiang/-Learn-System-Design/Systeam Design notes.md

 >
 > Introducing a load balancer to help eliminate a single point of failure results in increased complexity.
 >
-> A single load balancer is a single point of failure, configuring multiple load balancers further increases complexity.
+> A single load balancer is a single point of failure, while configuring multiple load balancers further **increases complexity.**

 To resolve, introduce redundant LB